jepusto/SingleCaseES/inst/shiny-examples/SCD-effect-sizes/markdown/using_batch.md

 The dataset will be loaded and automatically populated to the data screen.
 Select "Upload data from a .xlsx file" if your data are saved in a .xlsx file.
 The app also assumes the first row of the data is the column names.
 Uncheck the box if this is not true.
-After you upload the file, select a sheet that contains the data.
+After you upload the file, select the sheet with your data from the drop-down box.

 Once you have uploaded a dataset, select the "Variables" tab.
 In the left-hand panel, specify the column names from your dataset corresponding to each of the